ashlitaylor/ashli-taylor/index.md

   - label: Contact
     url: "/contact"
   component: content_block.html
-  content: I was first introduced to 'big data' working as an engineer at a 24/7 semiconductor
+  content: "I was first introduced to 'big data' working as an engineer at a 24/7
-    fabrication facility, and have been honing my skills on how to explore it, visualize it, and build a narrative with it ever since.
+    semiconductor fabrication facility, and have been honing my skills on how to explore it, visualize it, and build a narrative with it ever since.
 Some of my fields of study and interest include Machine Learning, Time Series Analysis, Deterministic Optimization, Bayesian Statistics, and Cloud Computing technologies.
 I have developed a fluency in R, Python, SQL, Pig, and Scala, and use Tableau and D3.JS to share the insights that I gain from my data exploration.
-Check out my website to see more of what I have learned.
+Check out my website to see more of what I have learned \U0001F469\U0001F3FE‍\U0001F4BB"
   image: ''
 - type: postsblock
   template: postsblock